JAnand6/Group-Project/README.md

 # Group-Project
 This assignment is based on the solution to the previous assignment.
-Remember that you created four game characters:
+We created four game characters:
 ● CuriousBunny
 ● HappyPig